 How Can I Incorporate a Nonprofit?

-If you wish to have your nonprofit treated as a corporation, there are several steps you must take in order to incorporate your nonprofit organization, which include:
+If you wish to have your nonprofit treated as a corporation, follow these steps:

 - Step 4.
-Create the bylaws, which will detail how your corporation will operate on a daily basis.
+Create the bylaws, which will detail how your corporation will operate.
 You must also include the decision makers of the corporation.
 Note that this document does not need to be filed within the state you are incorporating, but you should keep a copy for your own records.